arched-dev/flask-scheema/docs/source/quickstart.rst

 Model Definition
 -----------------------------------------

-To enable **flask-scheema** to automatically generate API endpoints, it's necessary to provide it with a valid `SQLAlchemy`_ session and ensure it can interact with the models designated for API exposure.
+To enable **flask-scheema** to automatically generate API endpoints, it's necessary to provide a valid `SQLAlchemy`_ session and ensure it can interact with the models designated for API exposure.

 This requirement is fulfilled by establishing a base class from which all relevant models will derive.